TheJacksonLaboratory/Gopher/docs/setup.rst

 Margin size
 ~~~~~~~~~~~
-ToDo -- write an explanation and show a graphic.
+ToDo... -- write an explanation and show a graphic.